Rancho Obi-Wan: Coronavirus reaction

 During the COVID-19 pandemic, Rancho Obi-Wan halted all tours of the facility, and closed the museum.
 In response, the museum started an online version that documented the collection over a series of photos and videos.

 USA Today poll

 In 2021, USA Today hosted a poll to determine the top ten pop culture museums in the United States for its readers choice program, with Rancho Obi-Wan in third place after the Birthplace of Country Music Museum and the Patsy Cline museum.
+Subsequent polls placed the museum eighth in 2022 and 2024, and seventh place in 2023.

 Gala

-Starting in 2013, Rancho Obi-Wan hosts a fundraising event dubbed the Rancho Obi-Wan gala.
+Starting in 2013, Rancho Obi-Wan hosts a fundraising event dubbed the Rancho Obi-Wan Gala.
 The event centers around a live auction that raises money for the museum.
-During the Coronavirus pandemic the Gala was held online.
+During the coronavirus pandemic, the Gala was held online.

 Inventory count

-Officially, Rancho Obi-Wan has 93,260 pieces of Star Wars Memorabilia; however, that is just the number audited and catalogued.
-Over the years the collections size estimates have increased from 350,000, to 400,000, to more than 500,000.
+As of May 4, 2015, Rancho Obi-Wan officially had 93,260 pieces of Star Wars memorabilia; however, that is just the number audited and catalogued for the Guinness World Record.
+Over the years the collection's size estimates have increased from 350,000, to 400,000, to more than 500,000.